 Members of this family are commonly referred to as mydids.
-Upwards of 50 species in can be found in the Pacific Northwest.
+Upwards of 50 species can be found in the Pacific Northwest.

 Most mydid species are strikingly handsome, elongate flies that are of medium to large size.
-Adult mydids occupy a wide variety of habitats but they are more commonly seen in open country.
+Adult mydids occupy a wide variety of habitats, but they are more commonly seen in open country.

 They are fond of hot, sandy habitats and can be found resting on bare ground.
-Females plunge their abdomen into to the ground to lay eggs.
+Females plunge their abdomen into the ground to lay eggs.

 Compared to the other legs, the hind pair of legs of a mydas fly is longer and stouter.
 The hind femur is enlarged and bears numerous spines on the lower surface.
 The hind tibia has an apical spur or bristles.

-While information on the feeding habits of the adult stage is sparse, the larvae are known to be effective soil-dwelling predators.
+While the information on the feeding habits of the adult stage is sparse, the larvae are known to be effective soil-dwelling predators.

-They have well-developed mouth parts to prey on other soil-dwelling insect larvae, especially on coleoptera beetle larvae, including white grub worms and other larvae of beetles.
+They have well-developed mouthparts to prey on other soil-dwelling insect larvae, especially on Coleoptera beetle larvae, including white grub worms and other larvae of beetles.